Thursday, April 30, 2026

 • Paytm cash

-• gift cards
+• Gift cards

-some survey platforms genuinely pay.
+Some survey platforms genuinely pay.

-• students
+• Students

-• part-time users
+• Part-time users

-they can feel okay initially.
+They can feel useful initially.

 One student I know used survey apps mainly while commuting to college.